raminf/RoboNope/README.md

 Disallow: /private/google/
 Disallow: /*.pdf$
 ```
-This means all content is allowed, except for paths that match the URLs in the disallowed list.
-Next, it specifies that a crawler that identifies itself as `BadBot` is completely disallowed.
-Finally, the official Googlebot is told not to search for specific file patterns.
+The first section specifies that all content is allowed, except for paths that match the URLs in the disallowed list.
+The next bans any crawler that identifies itself as `BadBot`.
+Finally, the official Googlebot search engine crawler is instructed not to search for specific file patterns and types.

 Obviously, a misbehaving bot can ignore any and all these directives, or present itself as a benign crawler via faking its `User-agent` setting.